A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Xu et al.~\cite{DBLP:conf/cvpr/XuL0RS23} were the first to propose a open-world text-guided approach.
-They highlighted that the earlier reference-based paradigm is not well-suited for autonomous systems, as it relies on human intervention -- requiring users to provide exemplar inputs for new categories during inference.
-Although reference-less class-agnostic counting eliminates the need for bounding box exemplars, it still has limitations in this context.
-Specifically, it does not allow for user interaction and only estimates the count of objects belonging to the dominant class(es) without identifying the class type.
-Consequently, its use in autonomous systems is limited to scenarios where the target object class aligns with the majority class(es) present among the objects.
-Thus,~\cite{DBLP:conf/cvpr/XuL0RS23} introduces a more versatile paradigm called zero-shot counting (ZSC) where users can specify textual descriptions of the object classes they want to count, representing a sort of trade-off between previous class-agnostic counting paradigms -- humans are still in the loop but can specify classes with less effort and in a more natural way.
-In more detail, their proposal is grounded on an effective strategy that selects meaningful patches in the input image containing the target object specified by the class name to serve as exemplars.
-To achieve this, they introduced a two-stage technique that (i) builds a class prototype in a pre-trained embedding space based on the given class name and selects patches whose embeddings are the $k$-nearest neighbors to that prototype, and (ii) filters out poor exemplars, retaining only the most relevant ones.
-Concerning the first step, the authors trained a conditional variational autoencoder (VAE) based on the popular Contrastive Language–Image Pretraining (CLIP) model~\cite{DBLP:conf/icml/RadfordKHRGASAM21} to generate visual exemplar prototypes conditioned with their semantic embedding encoded in the provided category name.
-The second stage relies instead on the observation that feature maps from meaningful exemplars show subtle differences compared to those generated from poor exemplars.
-Specifically, meaningful exemplars tend to display repetitive patterns centered around the object areas, while poor exemplars often exhibit irregular patterns throughout the image.
-To assess the quality of the generated feature maps -- and thus the selected input exemplar patches -- the authors employed a pre-trained reference-based object counter similar to FamNet~\cite{DBLP:conf/cvpr/RanjanSNH21}, training it to predict the counting error associated with the input exemplar.
-Once this error predictor was trained, the authors utilized it to filter the selected patches, retaining only those with the smallest predicted errors, and to compute the density maps and associated instance counts in the input images for these exemplars.
+\paragraph{ZSC} \csname rev1round2\endcsname{Xu et al.~\cite{DBLP:conf/cvpr/XuL0RS23} were the first to propose a open-world text-guided approach, introducing a more versatile paradigm called zero-shot counting (ZSC) where users can specify textual descriptions of the object classes they want to count, representing a sort of trade-off between previous class-agnostic counting paradigms---humans are still in the loop but can specify classes with less effort and in a more natural way.} \csname rev1\endcsname{In more detail, their proposal is grounded on an effective strategy for selecting meaningful patches from the input image that contain the target object specified by a class name, to be used as exemplars.
+To this end, they construct a class prototype in a pre-trained embedding space using the provided class name, and then select patches whose embeddings are among the $k$-nearest neighbors to that prototype.
+This is implemented using a conditional variational autoencoder (VAE) built on the widely adopted Contrastive Language-Image Pretraining (CLIP) model~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, which generates visual exemplar prototypes conditioned on the semantic embedding of the given category name.}